Why Tech Needs its Own Mythology Now More Than Ever

 The tech community already has all the elements in place to write its own mythology, replete with gods, muses, angels, heroes, magical talismans, and most importantly, ethics.

 Without learning from the morals of myth, tech companies will find themselves going the route of Altavista at best, and Skynet at worst.
-But even when an entrepreneur fails, he can still use mythology to acquire wisdom about life, death, and reincarnation.
+But even when a tech company fails, its founders can still use mythology to acquire wisdom about life, death, and reincarnation.

 Let us run through five essential motifs and archetypes of mythology, and let’s discover how these all apply to every aspect of technological advancement as we know it today.

 Afterwards, we can use these archetypes to write a whole new chapter in the mythology of tech.

 Every technological advancement begins with a dreamer.
 Today’s dreamers are the entrepreneurs.
 They must undergo a journey of transformation, after which, they will never be the same.

 For the most part, entrepreneurs are often the eccentrics, forging new paths towards providing a better service to society, or, in the case of a tragedy, entrepreneurs can bring about the ruin of everyone around them with their insatiable ambitions that throw morality to the wind.